 Pros and Cons of Business Credit Lines

 A line of credit is a pool of money you can draw from as needed.
 You get a maximum credit limit, and you can use almost any amount of the credit line up to that limit.
 Credit lines are revolving loans, so you typically have the flexibility to repay your debt, leave the account open, and repeat the process if you need to borrow money again later.

 Because you can keep a zero loan balance, lines of credit help you minimize interest costs.
 For example, you might use only the funds to buy extra inventory or hire additional help before a particularly busy season.
 Repay the loan quickly, and you’ll avoid interest costs during the rest of the year.

 The primary risk with this type of loan is the potential for your lender to close or cancel your line at any time.
 Lenders often reserve the right to reduce your credit limit, which can leave you in a lurch.

 What Determines Rates?

 - Your credit history: Lenders want to see a consistent history of borrowing and repaying loans.
 For most small business owners and new businesses, lenders use an owner’s personal credit scores and require a personal guarantee.
 Over time, your company can potentially establish business-specific credit.

 - Features of your loan: Lower-risk loans have lower interest rates.
 Risk levels depend on things like the amount of your loan and any collateral you pledge to secure the loan.
 Because lenders can take the collateral and sell it, pledging collateral reduces risk.

 - Characteristics of your business: Startups are risky to lend to, but if you have substantial revenue or have been in business for several years, you’re a less risky borrower.

-- Interest rates in the broader economy: Interest rates are typically set at a “spread” above market interest rates.
-For example, your rate might be 3% above the London Interbank Offered Rate (LIBOR).
+- Interest rates in the broader economy: Interest rates are often set at a “spread” above market interest rates.
+For example, your rate might be 3% above the London Interbank Offered Rate (LIBOR) or the Prime Rate.
 As market rates change, your rate is likely to change.